dullroar/miki/README.rst

   Wake up with sword.
   ...

-Miki includes a bare bones book/media catalog tool, which you don't have to use.
+*Miki* includes a bare bones book/media catalog tool, which you don't have to use.

-Each cataloged resource has an associated ``meta.json`` file describing the resource.
+You write a ``meta.json`` file for each cataloged resource, describing the resource.

-When you run ``mwk``, it looks for all ``meta.json`` files in the wiki and collects them all into a single ``catalog.json`` file at the top of the wiki.
+When you run ``mwk``, it finds all ``meta.json`` files in the wiki, wherever they are, and collects them all into a single ``catalog.json`` file at the top of the wiki.
+If you want to post-process ``catalog.json``, feel free, but it's viewable as-is in the browser.

-I wrote it because I found it convenient to keep my book and other resource files within Miki, to link to them, and I wanted a single listing of all my resources.
-And now that I have that single listing,
-I find it convenient to keep all my books there, whether I link to them or not.

 The included ``newmeta`` script will create a starter ``meta.json`` file for you: